virtual-labs/exp-x-ray-fluoresce-microscopy-iitk/experiment/aim.md

-Learning the basics of X-ray Fluorescence microscopy
+Determination of chemical composition using X-ray Fluorescence